Herman Miller Aeron vs Steelcase Leap: Ultimate Showdown

 Above: The Aeron’s recline reminds me of an old rocking chair.
 It’s buttery smooth and gentle.

-It’s ideal for meetings where you lean back to discuss ideas, ponder and argue.
+It’s perfect for meetings where you lean back to discuss ideas, ponder and argue.

-This hip-thrust movement is great for reclining and staying in a certain position but is suboptimal for constant back/forth motion.
+This approach is OK for reclining and staying in a certain position, but is suboptimal for constant back/forth motion.

 7. Build Quality.

-Above: Steelcase Leap chair is very well made, but I can’t shake that plasticky vibe.
-It doesn’t feel like a $1,500 chair.
+Above: Steelcase Leap chair is very well made, but I can’t shake the plasticky vibe.
+It doesn’t look and feel as rock-solid as the Aeron.

 It feels more robust, a little more premium, and better put together overall.